IanFinlayson/exploring-cs/chapter11.md

 ---------

 [^1]: In school you learned that red, yellow and blue are the three
     primary colors.
-That\'s true in a *subtractive* model of color, such as you get when mixing paints together.
+That's true in a *subtractive* model of color, such as you get when mixing paints together.
 But there are other models of color, such as the *additive* model wherein you combine colored lights.
 In this model red, green, and blue are the three primary